 This article provides general information about tax deductions for educational purposes.
 It is not tax advice.
-Tax laws are complex and change frequently.
+Tax laws change frequently.
 Consult a qualified tax professional for guidance on your specific situation.

 How Rental Income Is Reported